AntiPwr/AntiPwr.github.io/root/wiki/Toman Ecoss Timeline.md

 ## Inspiration

-The Toma Timeline draws inspiration from various sources, including:
+The Toman Ecoss Timeline draws inspiration from various sources, including:
 - Cyclical time concepts from Hindu and Mayan cosmologies
 - Geological epochs and their defining characteristics
 - Historical periods of human civilization and their transition points